billallen256/minnow/README.md

 The original plan was to use JSON, because JSON is awesome.
 But minnow is implemented in Go, and Go does not do well with JSON's dynamic structure and types, even with external dependencies.

 ## Security Notes
 It's worth mentioning that minnow does not enforce any security constraints itself, and instead relies on the underlying operating system.
 Be aware that all processors run as the user that started minnow.
-For example, if user A starts minnow and sets `processor_definition_dir` to a path that's writable by users B and C, then users B and C can put *any script* in there, and it will execute as user A and access all of user A's files.
+For example, if user A starts minnow and sets `processor_definition_dir` to a path that's writable by users B and C, then users B and C can put *any script* in there, and it will execute as user A, with access to all of user A's files.
 User A better trust users B and C.

 One way to help mitigate this concern is to have processors point at trusted containers that have already been reviewed, and to limit the containers' accesses with options like `--net --network=none` for Singularity (see above).